Yothabo/MKN-ms/README.md

 Please follow coding standards and respect the religious context of Muzi Ka Nkulunkulu.

+---

 📜 License

 MIT License.
-See LICENSE for details.
+See LICENSE.

+---

 🧠 About Muzi Ka Nkulunkulu

-Muzi Ka Nkulunkulu is a Religion with unique traditions, practices, and organizational needs.
+Muzi Ka Nkulunkulu is a religion with unique traditions and practices.
-MKN-MS preserves those values while embracing modern digital tools to manage growth and serve members worldwide.
+MKN-MS is built to preserve those values while embracing modern tools to support members worldwide.